Giant variation of the perpendicular magnetic anisotropy at Fe/MgO interfaces by oxygen migration: a first-principles study: Conclusion

-In summary, we have presented a detailed study of the mechanisms underlying the electric-field impact on the PMA of Fe/MgO interfaces depending on interfacial oxidation conditions.
+In summary, we have presented a detailed study of the mechanisms underlying the electric-field impact on the PMA at Fe/MgO interfaces depending on interfacial oxidation conditions.
 The charge-mediated effect is found to be substantially weak in all considered cases.
 We have demonstrated that the O-migration across the Fe/MgO interface can provide a much more effective way to tune the PMA.
 Inspired by recent experiments, we propose the electric field as a possible driving force for O-migration and support this argument from the energetics point of view.
 Two regimes are expected: a reversible one under moderate electrical field and an irreversible one under larger electrical field.
-Interestingly, the estimated rate of the MAE variation associated with interfacial O migration exceeds thousand of fJ/(V.m)in the regime of irreversible O-migration in agreement with experimental reports.
-Following those results, one can distinguish from the order of magnitude of $\beta$ which mechanism is driving the electric field effect on MAE: An effect of several tens of fJ/(V.m) is likely associated to charge-mediated effect combined with slightly reversible oxygen displacement whereas an effect of the order of thousands of fJ/(V.m) is more likely associated with irreversible oxygen ionic migration effect.
+Besides, the VCMA rate is influenced by the concentration of migrated O ions in a characteristic way revealing a saturation limit beyond a critical concentration of O-migration, about $54\%$, at which the anisotropy switches from perpendicular to in plane.
+Interestingly, the estimated VCMA rate associated with interfacial O migration exceeds thousand of fJ/(V.m) in the regime of irreversible O-migration in agreement with experimental reports.
+Following those results, one can distinguish from the order of magnitude of $\beta$ which mechanism is driving the VCMA: An effect of several tens of fJ/(V.m) is likely associated with charge-mediated effect combined with slightly reversible oxygen displacement whereas an effect of the order of thousands of fJ/(V.m) is more likely associated with irreversible oxygen ionic migration effect.

-This work was partly supported by the ERC Advanced Grant Project MAGICAL No. 669204.
+This work has been supported by the ANR Project ELECSPIN (ANR-16-CE24-0018) and partly by the ERC Advanced Grant Project MAGICAL No. 669204.